Cerro Panizos: Eruption history

 Panizos was active in the late Miocene, although early Miocene rocks north of Panizos and the 12.4-million-years-old Cusi Cusi ignimbrite may also be part of it.
 Panizos was active at the same time as Coranzulí and Vilama-Coruto.
 It is the source of two major ignimbrites: the first (Cienago or Panizos I) was erupted 7.9 million years ago and forms two flow units with a total volume exceeding 300 km3, each underlaid by pyroclastic fallout deposits several centimetres thick.
 This ignimbrite, which contains a high proportion of pumice, might be the first eruption of Panizos.
 Afterwards, lava domes erupted on the southern side of the volcano, including Cerro Limitayoc, where activity continued after the Panizos Ignimbrite.

 The second ignimbrite, the more than 650 km3 Panizos (or Panizos II) Ignimbrite erupted from the volcano 6.7 million years ago.
 It was emplaced as two flow units, which are separated by multiple base surge, pyroclastic flow and volcanic ash deposits that reach thicknesses of several metres.
-A 1 m thick layer of lapilli underlies the ignimbrite.
-The Panizos Ignimbrite forms the shield around the central dome complex, reaching as far as the Rio Granada-San Juan de Oro valley east of the volcano.
+A 1 m layer of lapilli underlies the ignimbrite.
+The Panizos Ignimbrite forms the shield around the central dome complex, reaching as far as the Rio Granada–San Juan de Oro valley east of the volcano.
 The ignimbrite has a maximum thickness of about a few hundred metres, mostly around the central dome complex and where it filled in the pre-existent topography, forming thick deposits within valleys.
 The ignimbrite was not very mobile.